OUR mISSION

 • Implement existing best practices within the homeless services network based on existing models which will help end homelessness in STL.

-• Provide administrative and operational support for the CoC and HUD grant processes, as well as data collection and reporting.
+• Provide administrative and operational support for the HUD grant processes, as well as data collection and reporting.

 • FUNDRAISE to continuously identify and support services for gaps that arise in the system when HUD or other government funding is not available.